-In addition to having its own facilities, the Esopus Foundation occasionally programs events at arts venues in New York City such as P.S.1/MoMA, The Kitchen, and the Museum of the Moving Image.
-These programs, called “Evenings with Esopus,” generally coincide with the release of an issue and, reflecting the multidisciplinary approach of the magazine, incorporate poetry readings, musical concerts, film screenings, panel discussions, and theatrical performances from magazine contributors.
-Editor Tod Lippy is regularly invited to speak about the magazine to high school, college, and graduate-school students (recent lectures have been given at New York’s Nightingale-Bamford School for Girls, the Elizabeth Irwin High School, the School of Visual Arts, Bennington College, the Hunter College M.F.A. program, Rice University in Houston, Texas, and USC’s Roski School of Fine Arts in Los Angeles).
+The Esopus Foundation regularly programs public events at arts venues in New York City such as The Museum of Modern Art, P.S.1/MoMA, The Kitchen, Pioneer Works, National Sawdust, White Columns, and the Museum of the Moving Image.
+These programs have often coincided with the release of an issue or other Esopus publication and, reflecting the multidisciplinary approach of the magazine, they incorporate poetry readings, musical concerts, film screenings, panel discussions, and theatrical performances from Esopus contributors and others.
+Editor Tod Lippy is regularly invited to speak to high school, college, and graduate-school students (recent lectures have been given at the Elizabeth Irwin High School; Yale University; New York University; Maryland Institute, College of Art; Rice University; Bennington College; and USC’s Roski Graduate School of Fine Arts).

 The Esopus Foundation has had the good fortune of establishing productive and longstanding partnerships with a number of institutions in the New York area, including the Museum of Modern Art Archives, the New York Public Library, the Magnum Photos Archive, the Museum of the Moving Image, Pioneer Works, the Kitchen, PS1/MoMA, and the Skowhegan School of Painting and Sculpture, which have yielded content series in Esopus, lectures, screenings, workshops, and exhibitions.